sunknudsen/privacy-guides/how-to-self-host-hardened-borg-server/README.md

 ### Step 4: log in to server or Raspberry Pi

-Replace `server-admin@185.112.147.115` with SSH destination of server and `~/.ssh/server` with path to associated private key.
+Replace `server-admin@185.112.147.115` with server SSH URL and `~/.ssh/server` with path to associated private key.

 ```shell
 ssh server-admin@185.112.147.115 -i ~/.ssh/server